-Below is our previous plan… to understand our kitchen layout and the details that dictate our options, this is the post you want to read, (it’s boring, because it deals with boring details.)
+Below is our previous plan for the kitchen layout… to understand the details that dictate our options, this is the post you want to read, (it’s boring because it deals with boring details.)
 Here is an index of all my posts about the kitchen.

-My problem with kitchens in general, is that you need stuff in them.
+My problem with kitchens is that you need stuff in them.

 Appliances are ugly.